Sur l'hyperbolicit\'e de graphes associ\'es au groupe de Cremona: Abstract

-To reinforce the analogy between the mapping class group and the Cremona group of rank $2$ over an algebraic closed field, we look for a graph analoguous to the curve graph and such that the Cremona group acts on it non-trivially.
+\textbf{Title.
+On the hyperbolicity of graphs associated to the Cremona group} \commentskip \textbf{Abstract.} To reinforce the analogy between the mapping class group and the Cremona group of rank $2$ over an algebraic closed field, we look for a graph analogous to the curve graph and such that the Cremona group acts on it non-trivially.
 A candidate is a graph introduced by D. Wright.
 However, we demonstrate that it is not Gromov-hyperbolic.
-It answers to a question of A. Minasyan and D. Osin.
-Then, we construct two graphs associated to a Voronoï tesselation of the Cremona group introduced in a previous work of the autor.
-We show that one is quasi-isometric to the Wright's graph.
-We prove that the second one is Gromov-hyperbolic.
+This answers a question of A. Minasyan and D. Osin.
+Then, we construct two graphs associated to a Vorono\"{\i} tessellation of the Cremona group introduced in a previous work of the author.
+We show that one is quasi-isometric to the Wright graph.
+We prove that the second one is Gromov-hyperbolic.}